 You Can Negotiate More Financial Aid

 Let’s be clear—you should plan ahead and prepare financially before you apply for early decision by estimating costs and financial aid.
 But, if you can’t afford tuition and you’re accepted for early decision, your status gives you leverage to negotiate a better financial aid package.
 And, chances are that if you’re a serious candidate for early decision, you’re probably eligible for more scholarships anyway.

 Early Action Deadline

-Many colleges have a restrictive clause attached to the early action.
-For example, Harvard restricts you to apply for an early action anywhere else if you have applied for an early action decision with them.
+Some colleges, especially the Ivy leagues, have restrictive clauses attached to early action.
+For example, Harvard restricts you from applying to early action anywhere else if you have applied for early action with them.
 The same goes for Stanford, Princeton, and Yale.
-Early action deadline is also known as Single Choice Early Action.
+Scoring an early action acceptance has one main benefit: